google/startup-os/tools/reviewer/webapp/README.md

 # Reviewer webapp
-This is Reviewer Angular webapp.
+The Reviewer front-end is an Angular webapp.

 To set up your development environment, follow these steps:

 ## Installation
 Install these: